 Laundry Rooms with Rainwashed

-Paired with white and black mosaic hexagonal floor tile, using Rainwashed paint on the cabinets gives this space adorable retro vibes without being over the top.
+Paired with white and black mosaic hexagonal floor tile, Jett Set Farmhouse uses Rainwashed paint on the cabinets gives this space adorable retro vibes without being over the top.
 I can imagine walking into this room and feeling instantly relaxed.

-Rainwashed is such a great shade in this utility room, and a perfect pick for the beachy motif.
+Rainwashed is such a great shade in this utility room from Sand and Sisal, and a perfect pick for the beachy motif.
 It definitely helps take the anxiety out of doing laundry!

 Exteriors with Rainwashed

 Coastal-themed front porch?
 Yes, please!
-The designer of this covered patio smartly used Rainwashed paint underneath the awning, contrasting the white beams.
+As seen on Home Bunch, the designer of this covered patio smartly used Rainwashed paint underneath the awning, contrasting the white beams.
 Paired with an all-white ceiling fan and beach-worthy throw pillows, this outdoor seating area beckons guests to sit and relax for hours.

 If you live in a coastal state, why not use Rainwashed as an exterior paint shade?
-Alongside bright white trim and a greige lower level, this house looks calm and welcoming.
+Alongside bright white trim and a greige lower level, this house from Jackson Built Custom Homes looks calm and welcoming.